Hxrlio/EnderDream/README.md

 Completely unknown.
 Haven't tried it with any other sleep-altering mods.
 That information will appear here as provided/discovered.

 ## Current stage?
-Early Development.
-It just kills you when you sleep.
-Not released.
+Finished Development.
+Likely to have compatibility issues, as this area is untested.
+Not available due to awaiting review on modrinth.
 Can clone off github though.

 #### Who are you?
 I am Hxrl.
+Creator of [Custom Coords](https://modrinth.com/mod/customcoords).
 Minor contributor to [C4's Vein Mining](https://modrinth.com/mod/vein-mining).
-I made Yellow Pack, a basic modpack I drew up for low-end gamers.
-Creator of [Custom Coords](https://modrinth.com/mod/customcoords).
 Essentially, I'm not anyone important.
 Just an autistic guy who will grew up with, learned how to socialise from, and obsessed over this game.
 Please feel free to chat to me @ hxrl on Discord, or wherever else you can find me.